-It all sounds simple doesn’t it?
+It all sounds simple, doesn’t it?
 And in theory, it is.
 But how many businesses get it right?
-Companies like Google invest heavily in this type of process to keep their employees focussed on activity that generates results.
-And if activity is not generating results, they fix it or change tack.
+Companies like Google invest heavily in this type of process to keep their employees focused on activity that generates results.
+And if an activity is not generating results, they fix it or change tack.

 1. Create a shared understanding